difinim/helldivers1-youtube-channels/README.md

 If you have a huge list of channels to be added, feel free to submit a pull request instead of submitting one-by-one.

 ## Plans for the future
-- [ ] Use a crawler to get stats like # of subscribers and aggregated views and auto-update the list
+- [ ] Use a crawler to get stats like # of subscribers, last update and aggregated views
+- [ ] Auto-update the list
 - [ ] Create sublists like Featured, Guides, New
 - [ ] Transform this in a website